Free Family Events in Orlando: January & February 2026

 Don’t miss:

-Every Thread Counts: Weaving Art & Science for Healthy Young Minds – a powerful family-focused event connecting youth arts and emotional wellness as part of Winter Park Arts Weekend
+Every Thread Counts: Weaving Art & Science for Healthy Young Minds – a powerful family-focused event connecting youth arts and emotional wellness as part of Winter Park Arts Weekend.

-Kindness Kids: Little Free Library Bookmarks – a creative service project encouraging kindness and community
+Kindness Kids: Little Free Library Bookmarks – a creative service project encouraging kindness and community.

 These are wonderful options for families who love learning through art and experience.

-Outdoor & Community Eve aA nts
+Outdoor & Community Events

 With cooler weather, January and February are ideal for spending time outside together.